 Pinocchio – Pinocchio not only has a ride (Pinocchio’s Daring Journey) in Fantasyland, there is also a restaurant with Pinocchio-theming and artwork as well (Village Haus Restaurant).
 You can also find Figaro the cat on a perch in the Fantasy Faire area as well.

 Alice In Wonderland – If kids aren’t familiar with Alice’s story and the Caterpillar, White Rabbit, Cheshire Cat and Queen of Hearts, Alice’s Adventures in Wonderland might not make much sense (not that it makes much sense anyway, right?!)
 The Mad Tea Party spinning teacups are also Alice-themed!

-The Adventures Of Ichabod And Mr. Toad – I’ll admit that I’ve been on Mr. Toad’s Wild Ride dozens of times but had never once read the book Wind in the Willows or had seen the animated feature.
-After watching it last year, I have a better understanding of what this ride is all about and now I know why Mr. Toad is going crazy!
+The Adventures Of Ichabod And Mr. Toad – I’ll admit that I’d been on Mr. Toad’s Wild Ride dozens of times but had never once read the book Wind in the Willows or had seen the animated feature.
+After watching it last year, I have a better understanding of what this ride is all about.
+Now I know why Mr. Toad is going crazy!

 Featuring several Disney movies, the Storybook Land Canal Boats is a peaceful boat tour.
 You’ll see the city of Agrabah from Aladdin, the castle (and pumpkin carriage) from Cinderella and even the village of Arendelle from Frozen.

 Toy Story and sequels – Though you don’t have to have seen the movies to enjoy Buzz Lightyear Astro Blasters, I still put these on the must-see list.
 Toy Story characters are also heavily featured in the Paint the Night parade.
 The Toy Story series are *MUST SEE*